This post may contain affiliate links. Read the full disclosure here.

 Plants that don’t require high humidity

-If you have a lot of light and dry air, hoya will live you.
-I have two in probably medium-bright indirect light (bright for an hour per day tops though) in the driest parts of my house and they’re growing happier, even in winter.
+If you have a lot of light and humid-ish air, hoya will love you.
+I have two in probably medium-bright indirect light (bright for an hour per day tops though) in the driest parts of my house and they’re growing happily, even in winter.

 As long as you don’t overwater them, ZZ plants are happy practically anywhere.